Olsenben77/Donation-Application-Website/README.md

 -In your terminal, cd to "Donation-App---Project-3" folder and npm install all of the dependencies -In terminal run using "npm run start"
--Local browser website will be: localhost:3000 -Additionally, the website is available on Heroku at:
+-Local browser website will be: localhost:3000 -Additionally, the website (testing phase only) is available on Heroku at: https://ancient-mountain-46633.herokuapp.com/

+### Domain
+- Domain was provided by Go Daddy: https://donationally.com (the webiste is under construction)

 ## Technologies